f5devcentral/f5-rseries-training/docs/rseries_high_availability.rst

   :align: center
   :scale: 50%

-Inside the tenant, **Cluster Member IP Address** will not be needed as they are for chassis based systems such as VIPRION or VELOS.
+Inside the tenant, **Cluster Member IP Address** will not be needed as they are for chassis-based systems such as VIPRION or VELOS.
 If using IPv4 & IPv6 (dual stack management) then IPv6 management addresses can be configured.

 .. image:: images/rseries_high_availability/image7.png
   :align: center